Johnny Depp In ‘LAbyrinth’ A Film About Tupac Shakur And Biggie Small’s Murders

 Johnny Depp Movies: See Jack Sparrow And Nine New Depp Films In 2017 – 2018

 Johnny Depp’s starring role in LAbyrinth is a highly relevant and perhaps even controversial film.
-It should hold a high level of interest to many but the film has not been highly publicized, and the exact release date has not been announced.
-The movie was reportedly being filmed last December though according to Just Jared.
+It should hold a high level of interest to many, but the film has not been highly publicized, and the exact release date has not been announced.
+The movie was reportedly being filmed last December, according to Just Jared.

 [Featured Image by Christopher Polk/Getty Images]